Nurture - Protect - Respect

-We envision a world where mankind values, cares for, respects, protects, and nurtures our Mother Earth while ensuring for future generations.
+We envision a world where Humanity values, cares for, respects, protects, and nurtures our Mother Earth while ensuring abundance for future generations.